 Even in the midst of the Fourth Industrial Revolution, industry and economics experts have already begun speculating about the Fifth Industrial Revolution.
 For Salesforce founder Marc Benioff, the Fifth Industrial Revolution will involve saving the planet using technologies of the Fourth Industrial Revolution “for the good of the world,” with companies appointing their own Chief Ethical and Human Use Officer (Lauchlan, 2019).

 Similarly, IT experts surmise that the Fifth Industrial Revolution or Industry 5.0 will refocus priorities back to humanity (Joseph, 2020).
 As such, this industrial revolution will place greater importance on human intelligence and prevent periods of stagnation such as Engels’ pause.
 Experts also expect this period to be marked by stronger connections between business and purpose, with sustainability-minded brands gaining more traction (Gauri & Van Eerden, 2019).
-In brief, this poses a positive aspect to the matter of the Fourth Industrial Revolution: what it means, how to respond by providing hope for the planet and its inhabitants.
+In brief, this poses a positive aspect to the importance of the Fourth Industrial Revolution; what it means, how to respond by providing hope for the planet and its inhabitants.

 Get personalized degree recommendations that will help you find a program that will match your goals and dreams.